nicky-nym/city-plan/next-steps.md

 ## Workflow notes

-- Project files mount read-only at `/mnt/project/` in each chat; copy to the working directory before running or editing, and deliver changed files back via download links for re-upload (or commit to the GitHub repo if this project has moved there — check project instructions for a repo URL).
 - Monte Carlo uses seed 20260703, 20k samples — results are reproducible.
 - Format conventions worth remembering: cost is charged by absolute floor NUMBER (a base_floor-8 penthouse pays floor-8 cost); `total_footprint_sf`